zhendrikse/tdd/cookiecutter/javascript/{{ cookiecutter.project_slug }}/README.md

 $ npm run test
 ```

+Code coverage only works in stand-alone mode, so it does _not_ apply
+when running tests in the browser.
 If you opted for code coverage, you may show
 the coverage by running

 ```shell